WARRIOR SERIES (Four Paintings)

 Fire Dancer

-This painting draws its breath from two muses: the flamboyant Betta Fish and the late, legendary Tina Turner and her song Fire Dancer.
+This painting draws its breath from two muses: the flamboyant Betta fish, and the late, legendary Tina Turner with her song Fire Dancer.

-I am enchanted by the song and the story its title whispers—of dancing with flames, caught in their wild beauty, yet always on the edge of being consumed.
+I am enchanted by the song and by the story its title seems to whisper—of dancing with flames, caught in their wild beauty, yet always on the edge of being consumed.

-As a child, I was spellbound by candlelight fire.
-I gathered melting wax, heating it up and shaping it into little spheres, watching them glow brighter and burn hotter, my excitement rising with the heat.
-I dared to test how much warmth my fingertips could bear, only to be scolded when the adults saw my secret game.
+As a child, I was spellbound by candlelight.
+I would gather melting wax, heating it and shaping it into tiny spheres, watching them glow brighter and burn hotter, my excitement rising with the heat.
+I dared to test how much warmth my fingertips could bear, only to be scolded when the adults discovered my secret game.

 I hope to convey that message through this painting.